Creating HTTPS Service

 Answer:

-The HTTPS protocol is actually HTTP with SSL, adding an SSL layer on top of the HTTP protocol.
-Workerman supports both HTTP and SSL (required Workerman version >= 3.3.7
+The https protocol is actually http + SSL, which means adding an SSL layer on top of the http protocol.
+Workerman supports the http protocol and also supports SSL (requires Workerman version >= 3.3.7),

 Enabling SSL in Workerman

-- Workerman version >= 3.3.7
+Workerman version >= 3.3.7

-- PHP with the openssl extension installed
+PHP has the openssl extension installed

 <?php